Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Methodology

 As shown in Fig.~\ref{fig:Framework}, the HSI is first subjected to PCA for dimensionality reduction, followed by the extraction of overlapping patch cubes, \(\{ x_i \in \mathbb{R}^{c \times w \times w} \}_{i=1}^{H \times W}\), where each patch is classified based on the central pixel.
 Here, \(H\) and \(W\) denote the height and width, $w$ represents the patch size, and \(c\) is the reduced spectral dimension.
 Taking the pixel-level patch cube \(x \in \mathbb{R}^{c \times w \times w}\) as input, we first employ a 3×3 convolutional layer to capture shallow features, denoted as $\mathbf{F}_1$.
-Next, we perform deep feature extraction on $\mathbf{F}_1$ using two consecutive Selective Transformer Groups (STGs).
-This process can be formulated as: \(\mathbf{F}_2 = \text{STG}_2(\text{STG}_1(\mathbf{F}_1))\).
+Next, we perform deep feature generation on $\mathbf{F}_1$ using two consecutive DSFTGs.
+This process can be formulated as: \(\mathbf{F}_2 = \text{DSFTG}_2(\text{DSFTG}_1(\mathbf{F}_1))\).
 Finally, a layer normalization followed by a fully connected layer in the classification head is applied to obtain the final classification results.